shivamsince2001/VERILOG_PROJECTS/README.md

-# VERILOG_PROJECTS
+# Verilog Projects

-Verilog HDL projects including combinational, sequential circuits, FSMs, and testbenches.
-Designed and simulated using Xilinx Vivado
+This repository contains my Verilog HDL design projects and testbenches created during my learning and practice.
+Each project demonstrates concepts in digital design, synthesis, and simulation.

+## 🔧 Tools Used
+- Xilinx Vivado
+- ModelSim / QuestaSim
+- Icarus Verilog

+## 🧩 Projects Included

+## 📈 Goal
+To strengthen my understanding of Verilog and digital design fundamentals, preparing for FPGA and VLSI roles.